deepak251222/bite-task/README.md

 ]

-and created two api for update and delete
+FOR UPDATE

-for update i did used put method i used patch method for some field update
+  i did used put method i used patch method for some field update.

   update api:-  (patch method)     http://localhost:8080/api/contacts/2